Jaydip614/presence_privacy_policy/README.md

 Presence App may disclose your Personal Data in the good faith belief that such action is necessary to:

 - To comply with a legal obligation
-- To protect and defend the rights or property of Expense Tracker
+- To protect and defend the rights or property of Presence App
 - To prevent or investigate possible wrongdoing in connection with the service
 - To protect the personal safety of users of the service or the public
 - To protect against legal liability